ARTICLE D. MOBILE FOOD VENDORS

 F. A corporation, unless it is incorporated in the state of Nevada, or unless it is a foreign corporation which is qualified under Nevada law to transact business in Nevada; or

-A. Information Required: Applicants for a permit and license under this article must file with the city manager a sworn application in writing in duplicate on a form to be furnished to the city manager, which shall give the following information:
+A. Information Required: Applicants for a permit and license under this article must file with the business license official a sworn application in writing in duplicate on a form to be furnished to the business license official, which shall give the following information:

 1. Name Of Applicant: Name and description of the applicant.